LambdaLightSource/diamond-image-service/README.md

 kubectl apply -f cronjob.yaml
 ```

 There are two cron jobs: one purges the cache and the other manages storage deletion from the NAS S3 Bucket.
-These can be triggered and configured through the Kubernetes dashboard.
+These can be triggered through the Kubernetes dashboard, and the schedule configured through the YAML.

 # Testing Locally with Dev Containers.